 The same principle applies to wet diapers.
 The first day or two, your little one may wet only two diapers, but that will increase over the next few days.
 By five days old, they’ll typically wet six or more diapers every day.

-Get into good diaper-changing habits from the very beginning.
-Don’t leave your little one in a dirty diaper, clean their bottom well with Cleansing Wipes, and care for their delicate skin with Mustela’s Liniment, which is made with natural ingredients.
+Get into good diaper-changing habits from the beginning.
+Don’t leave your little one in a dirty diaper, clean their bottom with Cleansing Wipes, and care for their delicate skin with Mustela’s Liniment and Diaper Cream with Olive Oil and Aloe, both made with natural ingredients.

 When it comes to your baby’s weight, don’t be surprised if they lose a bit right at first.
 Babies usually drop several ounces over the first couple of weeks, but after that, they should gain five to eight ounces per week for the first several months.